JakubHeba/jakubheba.github.io/SLAE/Polymorphism/File-Reader/index.md

 	mov dl, 1
 	int 0x80
 ```
-I replaced two instructions - changing the ESP value, i.e. top of the stack (sub esp, 1) and pointing his pointer to ECX index (lea ecx, [esp]), to one instruction placing the top of the stack directly in the ECX register (mov ecx, esp ).
+<p style="text-align: justify;">I replaced two instructions - changing the ESP value, i.e. top of the stack (sub esp, 1) and pointing his pointer to ECX index (lea ecx, [esp]), to one instruction placing the top of the stack directly in the ECX register (mov ecx, esp ).</p>

 ### sys_write()